Minkov/pb-interactive-python/EN/11-While-Loop-Exercise/01-Problem.md

 [/code-editor]
 [task-description]
 # Description
 John works in a restaurant and is responsible for loading the dishwasher at the end of the day.

 Your task is to write a program that calculates **whether** a purchased quantity of bottles of dishwasher detergent is **enough** to wash a certain amount of vessels.

 It is known that each bottle contains **750 ml.** detergent.

 For 1 **plate** 5 ml is needed, and for a **pots** 15 ml.

 Accept that on every **third** filling with vessels, the dishwasher is filled only with pots, and the other times with plates.

 Until you get the command **"END"** you will continue to receive the number of vessels that need to be washed.

 # Input
 Read from the console:
 - **Number of bottles of detergent** that will be used for washing of plates - integer in range \[1...10\]

 On each **subsequent** line, until the command **"End"** or until **the amount of detergent is not run out**, the **number of vessels** that need to be washed - integer in range \[1...100\]

 # Output

-In case that the amount of detergent **was sufficient** for the washing of the vessels, print three lines of output:
+- In case that the amount of detergent **was sufficient** for the washing of the vessels, print three lines of output:

-"Detergent was enough!"
+    - "Detergent was enough!"

-"\{Number of clean plates\} dishes and \{Number of clean pots\} pots were washed."
+    - "\{Number of clean plates\} dishes and \{number of clean pots\} pots were washed."

-"Leftover detergent \{amount of detergent remaining\} ml."
+    - "Leftover detergent \{amount of detergent remaining\} ml."

-If the amount of detergent **was not sufficient** for the washing of the vessels, print the following line:
+- If the amount of detergent **was not sufficient** for the washing of the vessels, print the following line:

-"Not enough detergent, \{quantity not reached detergent\} ml. more necesary!"
+    - "Not enough detergent, \{quantity not reached detergent\} ml. more necessary!"

 # Example